php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

         }
     }

-If you would like the accessor to always be appended to your model's array and JSON representations, you may add the attribute name to the `appends` property of your model.
+After creating the accessor, add the attribute name to the `appends` property of your model.
 Note that attribute names are typically referenced using their " snake case" serialized representation, even though the accessor's PHP method is defined using "camel case":